 The Czech Republic's dependence on car export and Prague's dependence on tourism complicate an immediate and strong recovery.
 Automotive purchases and air travel require consumer confidence in both finance and health safety, and these may be slower to return in the wake of the crisis.
+Both of these industries- as well as urban centers that have relied on large number of commuters from surrounding regions- will need targeted support to help them restructure for the post-pandemic economy.
+This support should be compensated in the future by targeted taxes on these industries.

-Without further government intervention or a vaccine, the Czech GDP probably will retract by 5-8% in 2020.
-The deepest decline could occur in September or October.
+Without further government intervention or a vaccine, the Czech GDP probably will retract by 7-10%% in 2020.
+The deepest decline could occur in the fourth quarter.
 Growth in 2021 will require the EU Recovery Plan to be effectively spent.
 If the vaccine is distributed, the economy should stabilize or begin a period of uneven, slow growth sometime in the second half of 2021 or first half of 2022.